Sweet Smell of Success (1957, director, Alexander MacKendrick; screenplay, Clifford Odets)

 to regeneration and gentrification, and every

-urban crevice another corporate mutation
+urban crevice another corporate mutation.

-shrink is said to have tested thirteen-year-
+A shrink is said to have tested thirteen-year-

 old Jodie for emotional scarring.
 But what